vttale/serve-stale/README.md

    OPTION-CODE  2 octets per [RFC6891].
 For Serve-Stale the code is TBD
       by IANA.

-   OPTION-LENGTH:  2 octets per [RFC6891].
+   OPTION-LENGTH  2 octets per [RFC6891].
 Contains the length of the
       payload following OPTION-LENGTH, in octets.

-   D  Flag - if set, the client explicitly does NOT want stale answers.
+   D Flag  If set, the client explicitly does NOT want stale answers.
-      If clear, the client would like additional information.
+      If clear, the client would like an indication of whether any data in the response is stale.

-   U  Flag - this indicates that the server understand Serve-Stale EDNS
+   U Flag  This indicates that the server understand Serve-Stale EDNS
-      option, and more information is communicated via the S flag [Ed
-      note: this exists to get around the issue of some authorative servers simply echoing back the ENDS options ]
+      option, and more information is communicated via the S flag.
+It exists to get around the issue of some authorative servers simply echoing back ENDS options it does not understand.

-   S  Flag - if set, this indicates that the answer provided is stale.
+   S Flag  If set, this indicates that the response contains stale data.
-      If clear, it indicates that the answer is NOT stale.
+      If clear, no data in the response has reached its TTL expiry.

    RESERVED  Reserved for future use.
 Should be set to zero on send and
       ignored on receipt.

-   [ Editor note: Dear WG - we are somewhat shaky on this section, and would like feedback on it... ]

 7. Example Method